artisansdk/event/readme.md

-# Event
+# Event Store

-General purpose event sourcing library for event stores.
+A foundational package for Event Sourcing (ES) using an Event Store database, compatible with Laravel.

 ## Table of Contents